 - Aid the healing of an acute sports injury

 - Prepare for a surgical procedure and recovery

 - Prevent re-injury

 Riverside physical therapists are licensed professionals trained to work with patients who sustain injury, disability or have other movement limitation such as recovering from surgery.
-Riverside has several conveniently located outpatient Physical Therapy Centers across the Peninsula and Middle Peninsula.
+Riverside has several conveniently located outpatient Physical Therapy centers across Eastern Virginia.

 When a physician refers you for treatment, most insurance companies will cover the cost of care.
 Please call us before your first visit and our staff will be happy to help you determine whether your care is covered.

 Road to recovery